Limelight (club night)

-Limelight is a classical club night that takes place at the 100 Club, in Soho, London.
+Limelight is a classical club night that is held at the 100 Club, in Soho, London.
 The event aims to broaden the appeal of classical music by presenting artists in an intimate, "rock & roll" environment, undermining conventional notions that classical music needs to be heard in a formal concert hall to be enjoyed.

 Unlike traditional concerts, artists are encouraged to speak to the audience about their music choices and stay for a drink and chat at the bar afterwards.
 The 100 Club was chosen for the event because of its rich history.
 Since its opening in 1942, it has seen numerous performances from some of the biggest names in jazz and rock, including Louis Armstrong, Billie Holiday, the Sex Pistols and the Rolling Stones.
 However, the club has never before hosted classical music.